washingtonstateuniversity/WSUWP-Admin/README.md

 * Exclude some custom themes from the WordPress theme update check.

+### 0.3.6

+* Fix bug in last modified date offset, introduced in 0.0.1

+### 0.3.5

+* Add filters to support new Duplicate and Merge Posts plugin

 ### 0.3.4

 * Re-provide a better `Content-Type` header when serving documents from WP Document Revisions.